gramedia-digital-nusantara/midtranspay/docs/quickstart.rst

 ===========

-From this point on, we're going to assume that you've signed up for an account with Veritrans (if not, go back to the index page of this documentation), and that you've successfully installed this library somewhere on your python path.
+From this point on, we're going to assume that you've signed up for an account with Midtrans (if not, go back to the index page of this documentation), and that you've successfully installed this library somewhere on your python path.